c6ai/Capstone/README.md

 ### Results

-* Unfortunately [out of 57681 'benign' packets] one adversarial packet has managed to infiltrate the IDS firewall, as in the below confusion matrix:
+* Unfortunately [out of 57681 'benign' packets] one adversarial packet (once in a while) manages to infiltrate such IDS firewall's novel MLSecOps model, as in the below confusion matrix (with a Log Loss = 1.3600e-4):

 ![automl-cm](images/automl-cm.png?raw=true)

-* The metrics associated with the the Auto ML model were:
+* The overall metrics associated with the the Auto ML model were:

 precision_score_weighted	[0.9997228285361334]
 recall_score_micro	[0.9998614046637331]